Email Spam Checker

 - Label: Email Content

 - Guidance: Paste your campaign subject, preview text, and body.
-This checks content risks, not DNS authentication or list quality.
+The tool checks content risks, not DNS authentication or list quality.

 - Placeholder example: Paste your email copy